nerdschoolbergen/git/exercises/exercise-3.md

 Things to do today:
 Nothing
 ```
 If you save the file like this, git is happy and you can continue to commit the changes.
+Do the following:

 * `git status` - everything should look ok - no warning about a conflict now.
 * `git add --a`